Bachelor of Teaching and Learning (Early Childhood)

 - Master of Education

-- Master of Specialist Teching
+- Master of Education (Thesis)

-- Master of Teaching and Learning
+- Master of Specialist Teaching

 - Doctor of Education

 Successful graduates meet the requirements for provisional teacher registration with Matatū Aotearoa | Teaching Council of New Zealand.

 A UC degree in Early Childhood teaching means you will be able to join a skilled and collaborative teaching profession.
 Early Childhood graduates can work in a range of settings including early learning centres, childcare centres (public and private), and government agencies.